Our Ambassadors

 The Iceland Foods Charitable Foundation has raised more than £20m for good causes, focusing particularly on dementia charities.

-Meera CBE became an Ambassador of Alzheimer’s Society in 2013, inspired by a close family connection to dementia.
+Meera Syal CBE became an Ambassador of Alzheimer’s Society in 2013, inspired by a close family connection to dementia.

 Meera was one of the country’s very first Dementia Friends, using her platform to raise awareness and understanding of dementia and inspire people to transform that understanding into action.
-She’s passionate about raising awareness of dementia within BAME communities, recently speaking at one of our fundraising events about her personal experience of dementia and the impact of the condition on the South Asian community.
+She’s passionate about raising awareness of dementia within ethnically diverse communities, recently speaking at one of our fundraising events about her personal experience of dementia and the impact of the condition on the South Asian community.

 John Suchet OBE has been a long-standing supporter in the fight against dementia, using his own personal experience of grief and loss to provide a guiding light to families affected.